Skins (British TV series): Writing

 The show's writing team has an average age of 21, and includes several "teenage consultants".
 Elsley said, "It's all about the writing. [...]
 We're about letting our audience feel they are not alone. [...]
 We're always having people miss [writing] meetings because they've got A-levels or even GCSEs".

 In January 2011, Jamie Brittain announced a writing competition open to the public to help with the developing and writing of Series 6.
 According to Brittain, the winner will receive "a four-month placement in the Skins writers' room, where you'd be invited to attend at least 10 of our top secret meetings, working with [Brittain] and the other Skins writers," as well as monetary compensation.
-The winners of the 2011 competition were Sophie Boyce (18) and Joe Hampson (21).
-The winner of the 2008 competition, Dan Lovett, went on to become an official member of the Skins writing team.
+The winners of the 2011 competition were Sophie Boyce (18) and Joe Hampson (21) who ended up staying on in the writers' room for the full duration of Season 6.
+The winner of the 2008 competition, Dan Lovett, went on to write for episodes in subsequent seasons.